Pulakeshin II: War with the Pallavas and defeat

+According to Anirudh Kanisetti, following the Chalukya victory at Pullalur, the defeated Pallava forces withdrew behind the walls of Kanchi as Pulakeshin II advanced on the city.
+He describes the Chalukya army approaching in clouds of dust, with hundreds of banners and royal umbrellas, ranks of spearmen, and Pulakeshin II riding a large elephant beneath the imperial parasol, surrounded by his leading generals and elite troops.
+Kanisetti states that Mahendravarman I, recognizing that his kingdom was unprepared for a direct confrontation, sought terms, after which Pulakeshin II withdrew to Vātāpi, having secured Pallava submission and Chalukya supremacy over Vengi.
+According to N. Venkataramanayya, the Koppāram Plates of Pulakeśin II attest his presence in the Coastal Telugu country in A.D.
+631 and record the subjugation of Karmarāṣṭra, which until then belonged to the Pallavas of Kāñchi.
+Venkataramanayya further notes that while the plates confirm the conquest of Karmarāṣṭra, they do not indicate that this was Pulakeśin II's first campaign in the region or that he had not attempted its conquest earlier.

 The undated Peddavaduguru inscription records Pulakeshin's grant of the Elpattu Simbhige village in Bana-raja-vishaya ("Bana king's province") after the subjugation of Ranavikrama.
 Assuming that Ranavikrama was a Bana king, it appears that Pulakeshin defeated the Banas.
 (An alternative theory identifies Ranavikrama as Mangalesha; see Early life section above.)
 The Banas appear to have been Pallava feudatories before their submission to Pulakeshin, as suggested by the name of the inscription's engraver: Mahendra Pallavachari.
 Pulakeshin's subjugation of a Pallava feudatory must have renewed his conflict with the Pallavas.

 The Aihole inscription suggests that Pulakeshin won over the Chola, the Chera, and the Pandya kings as his allies in his struggle against the Pallavas.
 He marched towards Kanchipuram, but the Pallava inscriptions suggest that he suffered reverses in battles fought at Pariyala, Suramara, and Manimangala, near Kanchipuram.

 The Pallavas, during the reign of Narasimhavarman I, ultimately besieged the Chalukyan capital Vatapi.
 Pulakeshin was probably killed, when a Pallava force led by General Shiruttondar Paranjoti captured Vatapi in c.
 642–643 CE.
 The Pallava occupation of Vatapi is attested by an inscription found at the Mallikarjunadeva temple in Badami, dated to the 13th regnal year of Narasimhavarman I.